Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-At a grand ceremony last night, Cambridge International Examinations in co-operation with the British Council, presented awards to the winners of the Outstanding Cambridge Learner Awards in Egypt.
+At a grand ceremony last night, Cambridge Assessment International Education in co-operation with the British Council, presented awards to the winners of the Outstanding Cambridge Learner Awards in Egypt.
 The ceremony was held at the British Embassy in Cairo and under the patronage of H HMA John Casson, British Ambassador to Egypt.
 The event was attended by HE Dr Tarek Shawky, Minister of Education and Vocational Education, and senior executives from Cambridge and the British Council.